 Řeřucha et al. [12] developed an architecture to use location tracking for ecological field studies.
 This architecture presents a network of automated trackers and software to facilitate tracker operation.

-Toledo et al. [13] used Time of Arrival in there location tracking system.
+Toledo et al. [13] used Time of Arrival in their location tracking system.
 While effective, Toledo et al. has an accuracy of 5-15 m which we hope to exceed in our project.

 Porat and Friedlander [14] proposes a maximum likelihood based signal reconstruction that could be useful for our signal reconstruction.